sjsrey/gis321f16/README.md

 **Code of Conduct**

-As course instructor, I am dedicated dedicated to providing a harassment-free learning experience for all students, regardless of gender, sexual orientation, disability, physical appearance, body size, race, religion, or choice of operating system.
+As course instructor, I am dedicated to providing a harassment-free learning experience for all students, regardless of gender, sexual orientation, disability, physical appearance, body size, race, religion, or choice of operating system.
 All course participants are expected to show respect and